Discrete Diffusion in Large Language and Multimodal Models: A Survey: Representative Models

 \subsection{Discrete Diffusion Models around 1B}

-Discrete diffusion has emerged as a compelling alternative to continuous diffusion for modeling both discrete data and continuous data. \cite{sohl2015deep} first introduces a diffusion process over binary variables.
+\cite{sohl2015deep} first introduces a diffusion process over binary variables.
 This idea is generalized to categorical variables by \cite{hoogeboom2021argmax}, who demonstrates its effectiveness on image generation.
-Building on these foundations, D3PM \cite{austin2021structured} proposes a more flexible family of noising schedules that extends discrete diffusion to a broader class of discrete spaces (see Section \ref{math_1}).
+Building on these foundations, D3PM \cite{austin2021structured} proposes a more flexible family of noising schedules that extends discrete diffusion to a broader class of discrete spaces (see \cref{math_1}).
 DiffusionBERT \cite{he2022diffusionbert} explores training BERT \cite{devlin2019bert} to reverse a discrete diffusion process with an absorbing state, introducing a token-aware noise schedule for the forward pass and methods to embed time-step information into BERT.